-The GOBAR-DHAN scheme is an effort by the government to improve the living conditions in the Indian villages and make them open-defecation free.
-A segment of the Swachh Bharat initiative, this scheme will focus on useful conversion of waste into energy.
+The GOBAR-DHAN scheme is an effort by the government to improve the living conditions in the Indian villages and make them open-defecation-free.
+A segment of the Swachh Bharat initiative, this scheme will focus on the useful conversion of waste into energy.

 Under this scheme, the solid waste of the dung and fields will be converted into compost and fuels such as biogas and bio-CNG.
 The government has covered over 115 districts for the implementation of this scheme.
 As a part of the scheme, people will be educated about the right utilization of cattle dung for converting it into more valuable fuel, biogas, and manure.
 The scheme aims to gather cattle and solid waste from the farmers for sale to entrepreneurs, who will thereafter convert this waste into manure, biogas, and bio-CNG.

 India is home to the highest cattle population in the world, which has about 30 crore cattle population producing about 30 lakh tonnes of cattle dung daily.
 Conversion of this much cattle dung into useful compost and fuels will make the nation free from pollution.
 Almost 5000 gaushalas with an average of over 400 cattle are included and 621 registered dairies are covered under this scheme.
 This will encourage the farmers to consider animal dung and other wastes not just as waste but as a source of income.
 The government, with the GOBAR-Dhan scheme, aims to produce cleaner fuels, eventually leading to a shift to biogas and bio-CNG.